urbit/urbit.org/content/using/install.md

 ~/urbit/urbit -c mycomet
 ```

-It may take a while to load the comet.
+It may take a while to load the comet (probably only take a few minutes, but it could take longer).
 This comes along with it being free.
-It won't take more than an hour, but will probably only take a few minutes.
 When it's done you'll some messages ending like this:

 ```
 ames: on localhost, UDP 31337.